 There are so many gay bars in Europe.
 This list is by no means definitive.
-We’ve gathered together a selection of perennial favourites in the top gay destinations in Europe.
-Some are seasonal favourites, others are year-round favourites.
-Seasoned gay travellers will have visited all or most of these bars.
+We’ve gathered together a selection of perennial favorites in the top gay destinations in Europe.
+Some are seasonal favorites, others are year-round favorites.
+Seasoned gay travelers will have visited all or most of these bars.

 Western Europe home to many of the world’s most cosmopolitan and socially liberal cities.
 In numerical terms, the gayest city in Europe is London.
 The most outrageous gay scene can be found in Berlin.
 And the best gay vacation spot in Europe is Mykonos.
 The major capitals of Western Europe have long been magnets for gay people.
 The bars are listed in